9 Ways to Warm up Your Apartment If You Don’t Control the Thermostat

 Turn your fan on reverse.

 Switching your overhead fan on may seem counterintuitive, but flipping the switch on the motor and running it in reverse can actually help keep your space warmer for longer.
 How does it work, exactly?
+In its usual counterclockwise state, a fan’s blades will push cool air downward.
 Since warm air rises, when set clockwise, the spinning blades work to push any hot air down into the colder air below.

 Install a door sweep.

 If your exterior door has a slight gap, chances are excess heat is escaping your unit this way.
-The best fix?
-A door sweep.
-These easy-to-install barriers cost less than $10 and not only help seal in any heat (and cold air out), but also can help protect your space from dust, insects, rodents, and even moisture.
+Your best bet for this fix is a door sweep, which will help cover that gap and keep warm inside (and cold air out).
+These easy-to-install barriers cost less than $10 and not only help seal in any heat, but also can help protect your space from dust, insects, rodents, and even moisture.

 Add weatherstripping.

-Weatherstripping helps take care of air leaks around door and window frames.
+Adding weatherstripping around doors and window frames helps take care of air leaks in those spots.
 Note that you’ll need to open the window or door to apply weatherstripping around the edges of the frame, so it’s best not to save this project for the coldest night of the year.

 Different materials and thicknesses can help accomodate the type of window you have and the gap you’re trying to fill; measure the width of your door or window frame and the size of the gap before buying.
 Wipe surfaces clean before applying the weatherstripping to help it adhere as firmly as possible.